-3.5 Jurisdictional REDD Program Area, Location and Nesting levels
+3.5 Jurisdictional REDD Program Area and Location

 The jurisdictional program area and location define the spatial extent where the jurisdictional program will be implemented, the FREL will be estimated, and monitoring, reporting and verification of GHG emission reductions will take place.
 A jurisdictional program may cover an entire country or a subnational jurisdiction.